 This helps to keep its nutrients and deliciousness even after a year.
 The taste remains the same as if it were produced on a farm that same day.

-It’s common to hear that preservatives are bad for us, but that and pesticides also poisons our plants, soil, and animals much more dramatically.
+It’s common to hear that preservatives are bad for us, but pesticides poison our plants, soil, and animals much more dramatically.
 They decrease the quality and nutrients of food, and in some cases, can increase cancer risk.

-Using harsh chemicals on our farms will result in no crops or income for farmers.
+Using harsh chemicals on farms will result in no crops or income for farmers.

 As stated in the documentary Kiss the Ground, “By 2050, one billion people will be refugees due to soil desertification” Josh & Rebecca Tickell, 2020.